EOxServer/eoxserver/docs/sphinx/en/users/install.rst

 Installation
 ============

-To use the EOxServer it must be installed first.
-Following this guide will give you a working SW installation.

 .. contents:: Table of Contents
     :depth: 3
     :backlinks: top

+To use EOxServer it must be installed first.
+Following this guide will give you a working software installation.

 .. seealso::

     * :ref:`CentOSInstallation`
             for specific installation on CentOS.
     * :ref:`InstanceCreation`
-            to configure a service instance after the EOxServer has been installed successfully.
+            to configure an instance of EOxServer after successful installation.
     * :ref:`OperationalInstallation`
-            to configure an operation EOxServer installation.
+            to configure an operational EOxServer installation.

 .. index::
     single: EOxServer Dependencies